koraymelih/nonlinear-vibrations/README.md

 ## Introduction
 This is an implementation of [a modal superposition method for non-linear structures](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=WqtD98YAAAAJ&citation_for_view=WqtD98YAAAAJ:aqlVkmm33-oC).
-The traditional method of numerical integration of equations of motion for nonlinear structures is computationally very costly for steady state response analysis.
-However, `modal superposition method` is a powerful and economical method is developed for the harmonic response analysis of non-linear structures.
+The traditional method of numerical integration of equations of motion for nonlinear structures is computationally very costly for steady-state response analysis.
+However, the `modal superposition method` is a powerful and economical method developed for the harmonic response analysis of non-linear structures.

 The implementation is made using MATLAB GUI module and the interface seems as follows.